snail-unamur/snail-website/content/home/welcome.md

 <br>

-The **Software Normalization Assessment and Improvement Lab** seeks excellence in software engineering improvement research, teaching, and practice.
+The **Software Normalization Assessment and Improvement Lab** seeks to advance the state-of-the-art and practice of software development by considering software engineering and testing in its context.
+We conduct research and teach in the area of agile methods, software quality assessment, automated software testing, and variability-intensive systems.